-Some European nationals resident in UK derive their rights to live, study and work in the UK from the determinations of the ECJ, and from citizenship of the European Union.
-These are known as derivative rights, because they are derived from interpretations of EU law not from the Citizens' Free Movement Directive.
-If the UK will not be bound by EU law, provision should be made for persons exercising derived ('derivative') rights of residence to remain lawfully in the UK.
+Some European nationals resident in UK derive their rights to live, study and work in the UK from the determinations of the European Court of Justice, and from citizenship of the European Union.
+These are known as derivative rights, because they are derived from interpretations of EU law not from the Free Movement Directive.
+If the UK will not be bound by EU law, provision should be made for persons exercising derived ('derivative') rights of residence to remain lawfully in the UK without having to make new applications under the Immigration Rules.